PdxCodeGuild/Full-Stack-Day-Class/basicobjectsclasses.md

 me = AddressBookEntry()
 ```

+Then you can actually set the attributes your structured value will have.
 You can then reach into them and set and get inner attributes with the dot operator `.`.
 Each instance has totally separate attributes:
 ```python